 Your unit is pre-wired for a portable satellite antenna.
-The exterior inlet is located on the side of the trailer and is labeled for your convenience.
+The exterior inlet is located on the side or rear panel of the trailer and is labeled for your convenience.
 The interior pre-wire, consisting of a 2-pin power/ground connector and a coax cable pigtail, is located in the front roof locker under the Blu-Ray player.